-You know it’s wrong to be having an affair with another woman’s husband, but you can’t seem to let him go.
+You don’t feel right about having an affair with someone else’s husband, but you can’t seem to let him go.
 These tips on how to stop dating a married man will help heal your broken heart.
 I also share encouragement from a woman who broke up with a married husband; it hurt her to walk away from him, but it was worth the pain.

 This married man feels like to meet the most beautiful, perfect man for you.
 He’s everything you’ve ever wanted, you belong together…but he is another woman’s husband.
 He belongs to someone else morally and legally – even though he makes you feel like you’re “the one” for him.
 And yet, you know that the affair is toxic.